 We also like Expensify’s integration with the most popular accounting and bookkeeping software—it syncs with everything from QuickBooks Online to Microsoft Dynamics.
 For faster travel expense reimbursement, Expensify will automatically import receipts from Uber and Lyft.

 But Expensify’s customer service team reacts almost immediately to bad reviews, reaching out with solutions and contact info.
-It might be a hollow gesture—we can’t say for sure—but it’s several steps beyond what most software companies do for their customers.
+It might be a hollow gesture—we can’t say for sure—but it’s several steps beyond what many software companies do for their customers.

 How does Expensify work?

-Open the Expensify app to scan any and all receipts that come your way.
+To use Expensify, sign up for a plan, then download the Expensify app to scan any and all receipts that come your way.
 Once you upload the receipts to your account, the cloud-based software categorizes the expenses, enables next-day employee reimbursement, and tracks taxes.

 How much does Expensify cost?

-If you need to scan only five receipts a month, Expensify is free.
+If you need to scan only 25 receipts a month, Expensify is free.
 If you want unlimited scans, Expensify starts at $4.99 a month for individuals and $5 per user per month for corporate plans.

 Can you use Expensify for free?